turiyatheforth/turiyatheforth.github.io/_posts/2022-06-27-housewarming.md

 categories: poems
 ---

-its 3am on a quiet residential street\
+it's 3am on a quiet residential street\
 people have either left\
 or passed out\
 \